RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Security&IAM_Roles.md

    - It offers a visual interface for data wrangling, allowing users to clean and reshape data without writing code.
    - Dataprep provides automated data transformation suggestions and highlights potential data quality issues, making the data preparation process more efficient.
    - The tool can handle data from various sources, such as CSV, Excel, JSON, and relational databases.
+   -  Cloud Dataprep is used to build and maintain the transformation recipes, and execute them on a scheduled basis